cscorley/dissertation/chapters/1_introduction/4_limitations.md

 history is not changed or re-written after initial training of the topic model.
 New version control software, such as Git and Mecurial, allow for history to be re-written arbitrarily.
-For instance, a repository may contain work on a subproject which is then extracted into it's own fully-fledged project at a later point.
+For instance, a repository may contain work on a subproject which is then extracted into its own fully-fledged project at a later point.
 This has happened in the case of the Apache Lucene and Solr projects.